nixcloud/pankat/README.md

 ## programming

-* live preview
-  * update cmd/pankat-server/ws/server.go to use pub/sub system for websocket where clients can register a certain page; if registered page is changed on the source side live updates are sent
-  * use v8 https://github.com/rogchap/v8go with serverside diffDOM.js to mainly send diffs to the client
-  * integrate leaps editor
+* BUG: if about.mdwn is live edited it looses websocket support because RenderPosts's RenderRuns = append(RenderRuns, articlesAll.TopLevel()) RenderRuns = append(RenderRuns, articlesAll.Posts())
+  is not used anymore

-* flat directory output structure, articles are generated to posts/ no matter what folder they were in
+* flat output directory structure, articles are generated to posts/ no matter what folder they were in

 * timeline
   * BUG: timeline needs beginning year and end year, some don't, so they are not rendered